SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The Company estimates the collectability of customer receivables on an ongoing basis by reviewing past-due invoices and assessing the current creditworthiness of each customer.
-Allowances are provided for specific receivables deemed to be at risk for collection which as of September 30, 2018 and 2017 are $1,800 and $1,000 respectively.
+Allowances are provided for specific receivables deemed to be at risk for collection which as of March 31, 2019 and September 30, 2018 were $8,100 and $1,800, respectively.

 Property and Equipment

-Property and Equipment, which are recorded at cost, consist of office furniture and equipment, which are depreciated, over their estimated useful lives on a straight-line basis.
-The useful lives of these assets is estimated to be between three and five years.
-Depreciation expense on furniture and equipment for the twelve months ended September 30, 2018 and 2017 was $60,300 and $19,700 respectively.
-Accumulated depreciation at September 30, 2018 and 2017 was $149,200 and $84,200, respectively.
+Property and equipment, which are recorded at cost, consist of office furniture and equipment which are depreciated, over their estimated useful lives on a straight-line basis.
+The useful lives of these assets are estimated to be between three and five years.
+Depreciation expense on furniture and equipment for the three months ended March 31, 2019 and 2018 was $16,100 and $15,600, respectively.
+Depreciation expense on furniture and equipment for the six months ended March 31, 2019 and 2018 was 32,300 and 28,000, respectively.
+Accumulated depreciation at March 31, 2019 and September 30, 2018 was $181,500 and 149,200, respectively.

-On November 13, 2017, the Company acquired customer relationships and tradename intangibles in connection with the Arcadian Services acquisition of which $109,000 were recorded at fair value and are being amortized over an estimated useful life of four years on a straight-line basis.
-Amortization for the twelve months ended September 30, 2018 and 2017 was $23,800 and none, respectively.
-Accumulated amortization was $23,800 and $0 at September 30, 2018 and 2017, respectively.
+On November 13, 2017, the Company acquired customer relationship and tradename intangibles in connection with the Arcadian acquisition which were recorded at fair value and are being amortized over an estimated useful life of four years on a straight-line basis.

-The expected amortization of the intangible assets, as of September 30, 2018, for each of the next four years is as follows:
+The expected amortization of the intangible assets, as of March 31, 2019, is as follows: